-Source: TRIP analysis of Federal Highway Administration National Bridge Inventory (2019).
+Source: TRIP analysis of Federal Highway Administration National Bridge Inventory (2020).

 Most bridges are designed to last 50 years before major overhaul or replacement, although many newer bridges are being designed to last 75 years or longer.
-In Connecticut, 62 percent of the state's bridges were built in 1969 or earlier, the fourth highest share in the U.S..
+In Louisiana, 33 percent of the state's bridges were built in 1969 or earlier.24